Training Programs in Clinical Genetics

 4. 3 Letters of Recommendation (one from Medical Genetics Residency Program Director)

-Application materials can be sent to Dr. Catherine Keegan ([email protected]), the Program Director, and/or Dr. Amanda Pritchard ([email protected]) the Associate Program Director.
+Application materials should be sent to Dr. Amanda Pritchard ([email protected]), the Program Director, and Dr. Elizabeth Ames ([email protected]), the Associate Program Director.
+Program coordinators are Jill Cahill ([email protected]) and Nicole Schwartz ([email protected]).

 Laboratory Genetics and Genomics